Irinjalakuda: Industries

 Irinjalakuda is a centre of agro industries.
 The town is home to Kerala Solvent Extractions Limited (KSE Limited), which is a prominent cattlefeed manufacturing company in south India.
-State-owned cattlefeed manufacturing company Kerala Feeds Limited is located at Kallettumkara, around 2km away from Irinjalakuda railway station and 9km away from Irinjalakuda town.
+State-owned cattlefeed manufacturing company Kerala Feeds Limited is located at Kallettumkara, around 2 km away from Irinjalakuda railway station and 9 km away from Irinjalakuda town.
 Irinjalakuda has several coconut oil manufacturing companies, including KLF and KPL oil mills.
-The neighbourhood of Irinjalakuda is home to three cashew processing factories, located at Pullur, Muriyad and Aloor.The town and its neighbouring areas also host a number of bellmetal manufacturing units.
+The neighbourhood of Irinjalakuda is home to three cashew processing factories, located at Pullur, Muriyad, and Aloor.
+The town and its neighbouring areas also host a number of bellmetal manufacturing units.